wizo06/japanese/docs/grammar/fundamentals/particles.md

 The particle 「に」 also has many functions.
 I personally like to think of the particle 「に」 as an **arrow**.
 Why?
 It will become apparent when we compare 「に」 to other particles in a later section.

 ???+ info "Function 1: Marks location of static verbs"
     Static verbs are verbs that have no movement.
-For example, "live", "exist", "sit", "appear", etc.
+For example, "inhabit", "exist", "sit", "appear", etc.

     **Example 1**